 The French Riviera is a truly magnificent destination.
-With it’s beautiful coast lines, charming old cities and breathtaking scenery, it’s no wonder why some of the world’s greatest artists like Van Gogh and Picasso fell in love with the region years ago.
+With its beautiful coast lines, charming old cities and breathtaking scenery, it’s no wonder why some of the world’s greatest artists like Van Gogh and Picasso fell in love with this region years ago.
 Although the French Riviera is known for its glamorous and indulgent lifestyle, there is no shortage of great family-friendly activities.
-With so much to offer for kids and adults, the French Riviera is a great destination for any family.
+With so much to offer for both kids and adults, the French Riviera is a great destination for any family.

 It’s always good to talk to a local about recommendations and tips before visiting a new destination.
-That’s why we asked two of our favorite bloggers in France (The Talking Suitcase, Our French Oasis) as well as our local expert to help us make a list of the best things to do in the French Riviera with kids .
-With their help and our team of experienced travel advisors and tour guides, we present to you the best things to do in the French Riviera with Kids.
+That’s why we asked two of our favorite bloggers in France (The Talking Suitcase and Our French Oasis) as well as our local expert to help us make a list of the best things to do in the French Riviera with kids .
+With their help and our team of experienced travel advisors and tour guides, we present to you the best things to do in the French Riviera with kids, starting with our picks.

 On a warm and sunny day in Nice, take your family to the Promenade du Paillon, located between the Old Town of Nice and the historic Place Massena.
 This green park is the perfect place for families to relax and take an afternoon break from their sightseeing.
 Take a stroll down the wide sidewalk and enjoy beautiful greenery surrounded by the Belle Époque architecture of Nice.

-For a family-fun evening out in the French Riviera with kids, visit Azur Park theme park located just outside of St. Tropez.
+For a family-friendly, fun evening out in the French Riviera, visit Azur Park theme park, located just outside of St. Tropez.
 With more than 35 attractions including rides, games, and shows, there is something for everyone at this park.
 Whether you are looking for high-adrenaline rides or more kid-friendly attractions, this place has got you covered.